The IPM4Bees Workshop has been postponed until fall 2020. More information below.

 Travel grants are available to cover participant costs (See Below).

 Invited Expert Speakers

-Travel Grants are available for interested researchers, extension agents, and relevant stakeholders.
+Travel Grants are available for interested researchers, extension professionals, apiary inspectors, or people working in a similar role.
 The travel grant offers recipient participants up to $500 in reimbursements to cover expenses related to transportation and lodging.
-20 Travel Grants will be available.
-Link to the application coming soon.
+20 Travel Grants are be available on a 'first come first served' basis for applicants that meet the criteria.
+Click the below link to download the Travel Grant application.